ansys/pystk/doc/source/api/ansys/stk/core/graphics/IAlphaFromLuminanceFilterFactory.rst

 IAlphaFromLuminanceFilterFactory
 ================================

-.. py:class:: IAlphaFromLuminanceFilterFactory
+.. py:class:: ansys.stk.core.graphics.IAlphaFromLuminanceFilterFactory

    object

    Add an alpha band to the source raster derived from the luminance of the raster's color bands.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IAlphaFromLuminanceFilterFactory

 Overview
 --------